 There is no doubt the real estate market is booming.
-The general norm today in the housing market is homes selling 10% or more above the list price.
+Today’s general norm in the housing market is homes selling 10% or more above the list price.
 Never in history has the housing market been so hot.
 The demand for homes far exceeds the inventory of housing.
 This holds true in all 50 states.
-First-time home buyers or seasoned home buyers interested in buying property flip, need to realize that lenders will have rules and regulations when buying property flip.
+First-time home buyers or seasoned buyers interested in buying property flip need to realize that lenders will have rules and regulations when buying property flip.

 Buying Property Flip Homes Explained